hbctraining/Intro-to-ChIPseq/lessons/01_Intro_chipseq_data_organization.md

 ## The ChIP-seq workflow

 Below is the workflow that we will be using today.
-These workflows in bioinformatics adopt a plug-and-play approach in that the output of one tool can be easily used as input to another tool without any extensive configuration.
+Bioinformatics workflows, like this one, adopt a plug-and-play approach in that the output of one tool can be easily used as input to another tool without any extensive configuration.
 The tools that are used to analyze data at different stages of the workflow are built under the assumption that the data will be provided in a specific format to facilitate a more streamlined analysis.
+Hence different tools that can be implemented at specific steps in the workflow will have similar outputs.

 <img src="../img/chip_workflow_june2017.png" width="700">

 ***
 *This lesson has been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
 These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*